connectivedx/fuzzy-chainsaw/README.md

 #### Scaffolding components

-Since you will likely be creating a number of tags and components, there are also some commands to help with that common task.
+Since you will likely be creating a number of atoms and molecules, there are also some commands to help with that common task.

 ```
-npm run new:tag [Name]
+npm run new:atom [Name]
-npm run new:component [Name]
+npm run new:molecule [Name]
-npm run new:composition [Name]
+npm run new:organisms [Name]
 npm run new:stateful [Name]
 ```

-Components come in a variety of shapes and sizes!
+Molecules come in a variety of shapes and sizes!

-- Tags are small, reuseable elements that can be used in many contexts.
+- Atoms are small, reuseable elements that can be used in many contexts.
-- Components are generally more singular purpose elements that are tied to a business requirement, or complex reusuable elmenets that require internal state.
+- Molecules are generally more singular purpose elements that are tied to a business requirement, or complex reusuable elmenets that require internal state.
-- Compositions are specific arrangments of Tags and Components with minimal styling requirements.
+- Organisms are specific arrangments of Atoms and Molecules with minimal styling requirements.
-- Stateful components are elements that require tracking of internal state properties.
-The scaffolding for Stateful components intends for a more application-based implementation of React.
+- Stateful molecules are elements that require tracking of internal state properties.
+The scaffolding for Stateful molecule intends for a more application-based implementation of React.

-You can read more on Stateless vs. Stateful components [here](https://reactjs.org/docs/state-and-lifecycle.html)
+You can read more on Stateless vs. Stateful molecules [here](https://reactjs.org/docs/state-and-lifecycle.html)

 > Remember that elements names use [PascalCase](https://en.wikipedia.org/wiki/PascalCase)